posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

   :::

-- One could argue being able to reuse the result of loaders across any component other than page components is a bad practice.
+- One could argue being able to reuse the result of loaders across any component other than page makes this more complex.
 Other frameworks expose a single _load_ function from page components (SvelteKit, Remix)

 ## Adoption strategy